abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 set_all_pwm(on, off)
 ```
 Set the output on all channels
-**Parameters:** on - time period, off - time period 0 to 4095.
-Total on time and off time can not exceed 4095
+**Parameters:** on-time period, off-time period 0 to 4095.
+Total on-time and off-time can not exceed 4095
 **Returns:** null

 ```
 output_disable()
 ```
-Disable the output via OE pin
+Disable the output via the OE pin
 **Parameters:** null
 **Returns:** null

 ```
 output_enable()
 ```
-Enable the output via OE pin
+Enable the output via the OE pin
 **Parameters:** null
 **Returns:** null